 Until our generation, Man had respect for animals.

-But today's chase for the next dollar has brought the animal industry to factory farming.
+Today's chase for the next dollar has brought the animal industry to factory farming.
 The animal is just another industrial component.
-Animals are cruelly filled with chemicals; veal is raised in the dark in order to keep it anaemic -- nobody wants red veal; animals aren't allowed to move -- nobody muscly steaks.
-There's even a research group in the U.S. "developing" legless, thus immotional farm animals!
+Animals are cruelly filled with chemicals; veal is raised in the dark in order to keep it anaemic — nobody wants red veal; animals are not allowed to move — nobody wants to eat chewy, muscley steaks.
+There's even a research group in the U.S. developing legless, thus immobile, farm animals!

 The Torah gives Jews additional dietary restrictions over the Noachides.
-Initially, during their forty years wandering in the desert, the Children of Israel were limited to eating meat outside of a sacrificial setting.
-In other words, a desert dwelling family desiring to dine on steak and sherry, took their prey to the Mishkan, the Tabernacle, and shared their meal with the priests and the altar.
+Initially, during their forty years wandering in the desert, the Children of Israel were limited from eating meat outside of a sacrificial setting.
+In other words, a desert dwelling family desiring to dine on steak and sherry, took their prey to the Mishkan, the Tabernacle, and shared their meat with the priests and with the altar.

-Before entering the Promised Land, God gives the Jews a concession.
-"Realising" that once the Beth haMikdash was built in a fixed location, and distances were now great, mere Jewish mortals would find it difficult to hold back their desire to consume meat in an only sacrificial environment.
-So when the craving is unsurmountable, Jews are allowed, after fulfilling certain constraints, to consume meat.
+Before entering the Promised Land, God gives the Israelites a concession.
+Realising that once the Beth haMikdash was built in a fixed location, and distances were now great, mere Jewish mortals would find it difficult to hold back their desire to consume meat in an only sacrificial environment.
+So when the craving is unsurmountable, Jews are permitted, after fulfilling certain constraints, to consume meat.
 (Karaites initially only allowed meat to be consumed in a non-Temple setting withing the bounders of the Land of Yisrael.
 With the exile they modified this ruling.)

 Torah laws do not negate the Noachide laws.
 They extend them.
 Each of the seven laws is inside the 613 commandments of the Jews.
 Cruel factory farming is allowed to Jews no more than it is to the general population.

-And this, as you look around the world's kosher food industries, seems to have been forgotten.
+Sadly, if you look around the world's kosher food industries, this seems to have been forgotten.